 From another perspective, the absence of genes in natural knockouts represents an opportunity to understand their physiological role (Albertson et a.
 2009).
 This suggestion is based on the orthology-function conjecture: the expectation that orthologous genes are most likely to have equivalent functions in different organisms (Altenhoff et al. 2012).
 This approach has been useful for understanding human diseases, especially for those exhibiting simple Mendelian inherence, such as cystic fibrosis, albinism and other diseases (Albertson et al. 2009).
 For example, it has been shown that in the blind cavefish (Astyanax mexicanus), loss of pigmentation is produced by mutations inactivating the protein encoded by the OCA2 gene, which is also the most frequently mutated gene in cases of human albinism (Protas et al. 2006).
 Thus, both retention and gene loss could be seen as evolutionary events that help us to understand the genetic bases of biological diversity.

 Our results point to the GREM3 gene as the most extreme case of differential retention among DAN genes.
 It has been retained in cartilaginous fish, holostean fish and coelacanths (Fig. 4), suggesting that it was present in the common ancestor of gnathostomes, between 615 and 473 mya (Hedges et al. 2015), and was subsequently lost independently in the common ancestors of tetrapods and teleost fish (Fig. 5).
 A similar case of differential retention of a newly discovered gene lineage was shown in a tumor suppressor gene family (Wichmann et al. 2016).
-In this case, in addition to the elephant fish, spotted gar and coelacanth, the newly discovered gene lineage was also retained by teleost fish (Wichmann et al. 2016).
+In this case, in addition to the elephant shark, spotted gar and coelacanth, the newly discovered gene lineage was also retained by teleost fish (Wichmann et al. 2016).
 The absence of GREM3 in a significant fraction of gnathostome species suggests that GREM3 could be dispensable.
 However, given that GREM3 represents a new gene lineage of unknown biological function, it is premature to evaluate the physiological and evolutionary impacts of retaining or losing this gene.
 Experimental evidence for the other members of the clade (GREM1 and GREM2) provides conflicting results (Khokha et al. 2003; Davis et al. 2015; Voguel et al. 2015), making it difficult to anticipate the degree of dispensability of the related GREM3 gene.